 “The film didn’t go anywhere which didn’t surprise me.
 I was okay with that because I made it into IMDB—isn’t that the true measure of a man anyway?”

-In January of 1998, Grant moved to Denver to work for software company, J.D.
+In January of 1998, Grant moved to Denver to work for a software company, J.D.
 Edwards.
 Three and a half years after arriving in the Mile High City, Grant launched a video production company with two talented partners.
-It was August, 2001, just one month prior to the world changing forever.
+It was August 2001, just one month prior to the world-changing forever.

 Within a year, Grant branched off on his own with his first sole operation, ONYX Entertainment, Inc., a media production company.
 During this time he began to hone his writing skills, completing his first screenplay, a gut-wrenching drama called Honor Thy Mother.
 This was also around the time he first began to develop his idea for a unique story about a group of kids who get trapped beneath the earth’s surface.